 Students shall not arrive at school before 7:50 a.m. unless for early bird class or supervised by a teacher or coach.
-Early bird class begins at 7:25 a.m., regular classes begin at 8:15 a.m. and students are dismissed at 3:10 p.m. each day.
+Early bird class begins at 7:45 a.m., regular classes begin at 8:15 a.m. and students are dismissed at 3:10 p.m. each day.
 Students may enter the building to study or to meet with a teacher and must exit the building by 3:30 if they are not under the supervision of a staff member.
 Students must be accompanied by a staff member whenever the building is used for a school related activity.
 The following rules shall apply, and failure to abide by the rules may result in discipline:

 - Hats and bandanas shall not be worn in the building.
-Any hat brought to school shall be removed before entering. - Students shall not run, talk loudly or yell in the hallways nor shall they push, shove or hit others. - Students shall not write on walls, desks or deface or destroy school property. - Skateboards are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school or school activities. - No radios, MP3 players, IPOD, CD players, cameras are permitted without permission from the principal or the classroom teacher.
+Any hat brought to school shall be removed before entering. - Students shall not run, talk loudly or yell in the hallways nor shall they push, shove or hit others. - There shall be no sitting on the hallway floors or eating in the hallways at any time. - Students shall not write on walls, desks or deface or destroy school property. - Skateboards are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school or school activities. - No radios, MP3 players, IPOD, CD players, cameras are permitted without permission from the principal or the classroom teacher.